 Everything in the hotel is designed to envelop guests in warmth and softness, from the cocooning bedding and soft carpets to the rooms filled with cashmere, velvet and goose-down and a hot tub to soothe the muscles of hikers taking on the National Trust trail starting in the grounds of the hotel.
 This year, The Samling is also launching a handful of safari-style canvas prospector tents on the hillside, each coming with a personal butler, chef and lantern-lit al fresco meals.

 Most of the Lake District’s accommodation is angled towards walkers, families and foodies, but Another Place in Ullswater has happily filled the gap left for young couples and solo travellers, balancing bright, sexy interiors (think iron four-posters and sheepskin throws) with irresistible details like log fires in the library and antique mahogany furniture.

-The Better rooms have dreamy views and there’s a hot tub for late-night stargazing, plus plenty of fun to be had kayaking, horse riding, stand-up paddle boarding, sailing and fishing with experts and instructors organised by the hotel (which will remind regulars of sister property and surfer hotspot Watergate Bay in Cornwall).
+The Better rooms have dreamy views, while a collection of shepherd’s huts and a contemporary treehouse opening this summer promise to immerse guests in the wilds of the gardens.
+There’s a hot tub for late-night stargazing, plus plenty of fun to be had kayaking, horse riding, stand-up paddle boarding, sailing and fishing with experts and instructors organised by the hotel (which will remind regulars of sister property and surfer hotspot Watergate Bay in Cornwall).
 Service here is informal but informed – staff can point you in the direction of whatever you need, whenever you need it.